Shopify Theme Detector

 How it works

-Find the Shopify theme without installing an extension.
+Use the Shopify theme detector without installing an extension.

 The page stays focused on the tool, then explains the result in plain language so merchants, designers, and agencies can use the report without reading source code.